gauge-sh/tach/docs/api.md

 modguard.public()
 ...
 # In project/cli.py
-# This import is allowed because 'project.core.logic' is public
+# This import is allowed because "project.core.logic" is public
 from project.core import logic
 ```